WIN WIN: CUTTING BAR COSTS WITHOUT COMPROMISING ON QUALITY

 2. Simplify the menu and continually refresh it

-We've also started a cocktail delivery channel of our favorites on the menu to help connect to our customers at home.
+We've also started a cocktail delivery channel of our favourites on the menu to help connect to our customers at home.
 This has helped us see some added revenue as well.

 3. Training Staff to a Top Level

-Having a well-trained team certainly helps, as does a well-briefed one.
+Having a well-trained team certainly helps, as does a well briefed one.
 Make sure you take the time to have a quick briefing before service, and if there is no time – make time.
-A well-briefed team is less likely to make mistakes and so before each service, we create a sheet for all drinks on the menu that includes the name of the drink, the short story behind it, flavors, and the recipe.
+A well briefed team are less likely to make mistakes and so before each service we create a sheet for all drinks on the menu that includes the name of drink, short story behind it, flavours and the recipe.

 4. Listen to customer AND staff feedback

 There is no better way to save costs than by making customers feel valued and giving them what they want, not what you think they want.
 You can do that by sharing surveys, analysing sales report data or simply having open conversations with guests.
 It was feedback like this that encouraged us to expand our non-alcoholic offerings, to include a range of low ABV and fermented beverages for customers.

 My best advice for all restaurants and bars is to listen to your staff.
 They know the daily service better than anyone else, they know what needs to be improved.

 When I worked in the bar, we would gather the team at the end of the night for short summary of the day.
 We asked each of them to share three good things and three bad things that needed to change or improve, this really helps streamline your offering and save costs.

 5. Upskilling staff in different roles

 Instead of having a different person for each role, you could invest in strengthening your team by upskilling them across the venue which will pay off in the long run.
 The more knowledge that can be shared within the different sections, the more agile the venue can be.